If you’re a pooch parent, knowing by heart what can dogs eat and what foods are toxic to dogs is definitely a must.

 Yes, so long as it is in fresh herb form and not an essential oil.
 Besides adding an interesting kick to your pooch’s meals, integrating a bit of fresh mint to his diet can also help get rid of bad breath.
 However, it is a different story with processed mint candies or breath mints, which can contain the artificial sweetener, xylitol, that is toxic to your dog.

 Yes, so long as it is plain and with no added seasoning or flavoring.
 Crackers are generally safe for your dog if you stick with the plain variety that doesn’t have any added flavor profiles.
-Keep clear from crackers that have spices in them, particularly onion and garlic, as well as those that are loaded with sugar.
+Keep clear from crackers that have spices in them, particularly onion, as well as those that are loaded with sugar.

 Yes, so long as it is in small amounts and in moderation.
 Olive oil has been to have several health benefits for dogs, such as helping prevent cognitive degeneration and maintaining a shiny and thick coat.
 Make sure you only give a maximum of one teaspoon of olive oil to your pooch per week since overdoing it can potentially lead to gastrointestinal issues.

 Yes, so long as they are ripe and with the seeds removed.
 See, unripe tomatoes are loaded with a chemical called solanine, which is toxic for dogs.
 Solanine is usually found in the green parts of the unripe cherry tomato, as well as in the leaves and stem of the tomato plant.
 As for the seeds, they have to be removed since they can potentially cause stomach upsets.